-Jefferson Transit is a special purpose government entity and provides Fixed Route, Route Deviated, Demand Response (Dial-A-Ride) and Vanpool Programs to the general public.
+Jefferson Transit is a special purpose government entity and provides Fixed Route, Route Deviated, Demand Response (Dial-A-Ride) and Rideshare (formerly known as Vanpool) Programs to the general public.
 Jefferson Transit is supported through passenger and other transit charges, sales tax revenue and various local, state and federal contributions and grant programs.